TheSkieNex/pubgm-hud/README.md

 - [Lottie](https://github.com/airbnb/lottie-web) animation files support with [PUBGMHUD Sync](https://github.com/TheSkieNex/pubgmhud-sync) (will be built in the admin panel in the future)
 - Custom Endpoints

+## Demo

+You can view one of the tournament livestreams that we used this HUD in [here](https://www.youtube.com/watch?v=hWk8kSeInWQ).

 ## Installation

 1. Clone the repository